JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Lens modeling

 where $R = \sqrt{qx^2 + y^2/q}$ is the elliptical radius, $q$ is the axis ratio, and $\gamma$ is the logarithmic profile slope.
 This mass profile can be rotated to any position angle $\phi_q$.
 We add external shear in the main lens plane with a strength $\gamma_{\rm{ext}}$ at an angle $\phi_{\rm{ext}}$.
 This class of models has been shown to provide an excellent description of the mass density profile of lens galaxies \citep[e.g.,][]{Millon++20,TDCOSMO25}.

 We include deviations from ellipticity in the projected mass profile of the main deflector by adding elliptical multipoles \citep{PaugnatGilman25}.
-Given an elliptical iso-density contour $R=\rm{constant}$, elliptical multipoles introduce deviations $\delta R$ to the elliptical radius that follow
+In the context of strong lensing analyses, multipoles refer to perturbations in 2 dimensions around projected isodensity contours.
+Given an elliptical iso-density contour $R=constant$, elliptical multipoles introduce deviations $\delta R$ to the elliptical radius that follow

 where $\varphi = \arctan\left(qx, y\right)$ is the eccentric anomaly.
-Due to the dependence of $\delta R$ on the axis ratio $q$, the expressions for the convergence and deflection angles become considerably more complicated than the expressions for the most commonly used circular multipoles, and we refer to \citet{PaugnatGilman25} for further details.
+Due to the dependence of $\delta R$ on the axis ratio $q$, the expressions for the convergence and deflection angles become considerably more complicated than the expressions for the more commonly used circular multipoles, and we refer to \citet{PaugnatGilman25} for further details.
 We include elliptical multipole terms of order $m=1$, $m=3$, and $m=4$, each characterized by a strength $a_m$ and an orientation $\varphi_m$ relative to the ellipse semi-major axis.
-The multipole terms are forced to be concentric with the EPL profile, but their orientations $\varphi_{\rm{m}}$ are allowed to rotate freely with respect to $\phi_q$.
+The multipole terms are concentric with the EPL profile, with orientations $\varphi_{\rm{m}}$ allowed to rotate freely with respect to $\phi_q$.
+This representation includes an overall amplitude $a_m$ and an angle $\phi_m$, and is equivalent to using two different amplitudes for an expansion with both sine and cosine terms \citep[e.g.][]{Xu++15,Oh++24}.

+Many analyses have investigated how overly simplistic modeling of the main deflector mass profile could lead to spurious detections of substructure \citep[e.g.][]{Trotter++2000,Congdon++05,Hsueh++18,Cohen++24,Riordan++24}.
+Our inclusion of multipole perturbations is crucial for avoiding overly simplistic lens modeling assumptions, which could bias the model-predicted flux ratios and our interpretation of the data.
+Our analysis improves recent treatments of this challenge in strong lens modeling by simultaneously varying the multipole strengths alongside the parameters describing entire halo populations.
+This accounts for potential correlations between azimuthal structure and the positions, masses, and density profiles of (sub)halos near lensed images, allowing us to statistically distinguish between various sources of small scale perturbation \citep{Gilman++24}.

 As discussed in Section \ref{sssec:astrometriclike}, we solve for a subset of macromodel parameters $\xlens$ such that the macromodel satisfies the lens equation for the observed image positions.
 Given the 8 constraints from the four lensed image positions\footnote{Recall that we do not use the flux ratios or the imaging data for this step in the analysis.}, we vary only $\theta_{\rm{E}}$, $G_{1,x}$, $G_{1,y}$, $\phi_q$, $\gamma_{\rm{ext}}$, and $\phi_{\rm{ext}}$, $\beta_x$, $\beta_y$, i.e. the Einstein radius, main deflector mass centroid, ellipticity position angle, external shear strength and orientation, and the source position, respectively.
 The remaining macromodel parameters, which include the EPL axis ratio, $q$, the power-law slope $\gamma$, the multipole terms, and satellite galaxy positions and masses (see next subsection) are held fixed to the values drawn from a macromodel prior $p\left(\xlens\right)$.